 I think we spend too much energy contradicting the opinions and stance of others while having none of ours.
-We let the need to be right at all costs blind us from seizing the rightness of times and dates and seasons and turning them around for our own good.
+We let the need to be right at all costs blind us.

 This brings me to my last point.

-Some people are so gift-deprived that if their very first gift comes on Valentine’s Day, it is almost guaranteed that they will hold as truth whatever the giver of the gift declares Valentine’s Day to mean.
+Some people are so gift-deprived!
+If their very first gift comes on Valentine’s Day, they will likely hold as truth whatever the giver declares the day to mean.

-I am grateful to my brothers, David and Jonathan and my cousin, Pastor T, who ensured my sister and me had surplus of gifts and outings to those ‘special places’; Mr.Biggs, Big Treat, Tantalizers, Chicken Republic, etc., while growing up.
+I am grateful to my brothers, David and Jonathan and my cousin, Pastor T. They ensured my sister and me had surplus of gifts and outings to those ‘special places’; Mr.Biggs, Big Treat, Tantalizers, Chicken Republic, etc.

-They were not stupendously rich but they made us realize that we could have those things and more without having to beg or trade something of value to us.
+They were not stupendously rich.
+But, they made us realize that we could have those things without begging or trading our value.

 As we started getting our own monies via saving and working, they encouraged us to take ourselves out often.

-So, while getting gifts from a special person on those special days is exhilarating and heartwarming, not getting, due to being single or the significant other not being able to, does not reduce our self-esteem and does not turn us anti-Val’s advocates.
+So, getting gifts from a special person on those special days is exhilarating and heartwarming.
+However, not getting, due to whatever, does not reduce our self-esteem and should not turn us anti-Val’s advocates.

-So, I am an advocate of seizing moments to our advantage, learning and relearning, sincere specific and random gift giving within families and relationships and self-love.
+So, I am an advocate of seizing moments to our advantage.
+Of learning and relearning, sincere, specific and random gift giving within families and relationships and self-love.

 Against these, there is no law.